Last Modified on January 20, 2024

-Pivot tables are a magical tool in Google Data Studio that display your data with multiple dimensions at the same time — perfect for summarizing trends and answering business questions!
+Pivot tables are a magical tool in Looker Studio (Data Studio) that displays your data with multiple dimensions at the same time — perfect for summarizing trends and answering business questions!

-In this guide, we’ll show you how to create pivot tables in Google Data Studio, plus give you the benefits, drawbacks, and special features that they offer.
+In this guide, we’ll show you how to create Looker Studio pivot tables, plus give you the benefits, drawbacks, and special features that they offer.

 An overview of what we’ll cover: